evkx/evkx.github.io/content/models/kia/ev3/ev3_long_range/_index.md

 [**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/) : Standard on the Kia EV3 Long Range, this system helps prevent the vehicle from drifting out of its lane.
 It also includes a [**Lane Departure Warning**](../../../../technology/driverassistance/lanedeparturewarning/) system to alert the driver if the vehicle veers out of the lane.

-[**Front Cross Traffic Assist**](../../../../technology/driverassistance/frontcrosstrafficassist/) is Standard driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.
+[**Front Cross Traffic Assist**](../../../../technology/driverassistance/frontcrosstrafficassist/) : Standard on the Kia EV3 Long Range, is a driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.

-[**Rear Cross Traffic Alert (RCTA)**](../../../../technology/driverassistance/rearcrosstrafficalert/) : An Standard system that uses sensors to detect approaching vehicles from the side when backing out of a parking space or driveway.
+[**Rear Cross Traffic Alert (RCTA)**](../../../../technology/driverassistance/rearcrosstrafficalert/) : Standard on the Kia EV3 Long Range, this system uses sensors to detect approaching vehicles from the side when backing out of a parking space or driveway.

 [**Automatic Emergency Braking**](../../../../technology/driverassistance/automaticemergencybraking/) : Standard on the Kia EV3 Long Range, this system autonomously applies the brakes to prevent or reduce the severity of a collision if the driver does not react in time.